 (b) whether it is formulated for dispersal in water;

 (e) if water extractability is determined to be greater than 2%, its hydrolysis rate as a function of pH and, if known, an identification of the products of the hydrolysis.

 3 Unless the polymer has a water extractability at pH 7 of less than or equal to 2%, an acute toxicity test of the polymer for the most sensitive species: fish, daphnia or algae or, if the sensitivity of these three species is unknown, an acute algae toxicity test. *

 4 Data from one acute mammalian oral toxicity test of the polymer and the following information:

 (a) the age, sex, number, species, strain and source of the animals tested;

-(a) its historical and other likely uses; and
+(e) its historical and other likely uses;

 Note: The asterisks (*) appearing at the end of certain provisions indicate that laboratory practices to be followed in developing data for the test referred to in that provision must comply with those practices set out in the “Principles of Good Laboratory Practice”.
 See subsection 15(2) of the New Substances Notification Regulations (Chemicals and Polymers).